 Both Clubs have sprouted Jr. Science Clubs for eager elementary school youth and the mentor-led model of informal science exploration has informed Science in Society's newest projects Science Explorers and Science Club Summer Camp, a teacher professional development model bringing Science Club practices into the elementary classroom.
 Especially important to our long-term commitment to participants, Science Club alums are now returning to the program as high school mentors, working closely with Northwestern graduate students to bring the excitement of science to their younger counterparts.

 If you are an energetic Northwestern, Loyola, or Chicago-area graduate student, postdoc, or staff member in any science or engineering discipline, you are invited to apply to become a mentor!
 Mentors must be able to commit approximately 3 hours per week (including travel time) and attend quarterly half-day Saturday orientation sessions.
 If you’re interested in finding out more, please fill out our application form or feel free to contact Ashley Jennings at email@example.com

 Science Club is supported entirely by philanthropic support.
 Contact us to discuss a monetary donation, or, for companies, we are always looking for supplies and equipment.

 3. Give a Talk or Host a Trip

-If you are a scientist or healthcare professional willing to host a group of students on a field trip or give a short talk to our club members please contact Julianne Hatfield, firstname.lastname@example.org.
+If you are a scientist or healthcare professional willing to host a group of students on a field trip or give a short talk to our club members in the Chicagoland area, please contact Julianne Hatfield, firstname.lastname@example.org.